Saviour1001/Saviour1001/README.md

 - Contributor at GirlScript Summer of Code 2021.
 Embraced the journey of Open Source along with the wholesome community of Girl Script.
 Contributed to multiple projects and still contributing.

+- Mentor at Let's Grow More Summer of Code 2021.
+Mentoring the project of [LunaBot](https://github.com/amanosan/Discord-Bot).
+Networking with people and promoting opensource and enhancing the community.

 ### Honors & Awards 🏅

 - All India Rank 524 in Apex 2021 (Competitve Coding Contest) conducted by Scaler Edge